BA University of Oxford

 I have taught at Royal Holloway since January 2000, a long time ago.
 I came with some interests in liberal political theory and multiculturalism, which I continue to teach.
 I organised a conference on the ethics of altruism in 2002, and that resulted in some co-edited publications on altruism and a short book, Altruism which I wrote with Niall Scott.

-From about 2002 to 2010, I struggled, and failed, to write a book on the ethics of immigration, though I did write some articles and chapters on the topic.
+In the mid 2000s, I struggled, and failed, to write a book on the ethics of immigration, though I did write some articles and chapters on the topic.

 More recently, I became interested in the special duties we owe (only to) friends, family members, colleagues, compatriots and so on, and my book exploring the moral properties of such duties, Defending Associative Duties was published by Routledge in 2013.